phetsims/greenhouse-effect/doc/implementation-notes.md

 TODO: Pick it up here.
 See https://github.com/phetsims/greenhouse-effect/issues/326.

+TODO: Add, somewhere, a bit about why the describers are static (check with Jesse on this, but I (jbphet) think it is because they are accessed from code that is all over the place, and many of the places won't have all the necessary model bits needed to create a stateful describer).
+Note that it has caused difficulties, and might not be a great pattern to imitate.
+In other words, stateful describers may have been a better choice.
+The main problem with the static approach is passing in a bunch of flags to the static method to control the descriptions they produce.

 # General Notes on the Layer-Based Model

 TODO: Flesh this out when it's done.